Editorial Style Guide

 draftbooleanSet to true to hide from published site

 ### Tags: Placed at the very top of the page, above the image and In Brief.
-Simple, understandable labels.
-Always include the RSB matrix dimensions:

 ## In Brief: Lead with what the method IS and what output it produces.
 Write for someone scanning — they should know in 30 seconds whether this is the right method.
 No jargon without explanation.
 Everything in this section and its subsections should fit “above the fold.”
+Keep the In Brief to a single short paragraph — method comparisons, disambiguation (“this is not the same as X”), and extra mechanics or detail belong in the Description, not here.
+The only thing that may follow the In Brief paragraph is a one-line sibling cross-reference (“For the feature-focused variant, see [Card Sorting]”).

-### Common Use Case: A concrete, second-person scenario (“You’ve talked to customers and they’ve expressed four distinct pain points…”).
+### Common Use Case: A concrete, second-person scenario (“You’ve talked to participants and they’ve expressed four distinct pain points…”).
 Describes the entrepreneurial stage and knowledge gap — not a specific industry, product type, or problem domain.
 The reader should immediately know if this method fits their situation regardless of what they are building.
 Do NOT invent fake examples tied to a particular vertical (e.g., “meal kit service,” “project management tool,” “freelance invoicing app”) — these make the reader think the method is only for that industry.
 Rendered in the main column of the In Brief layout.

 ### Helps Answer: Plain-language questions a founder would actually ask.
 Start each with a question word (Which, What, How, Is).
 Avoid academic phrasing.
 Rendered in the main column.